Three Camps : One Week

 Where: Camp Wood YMCA, Elmdale, KS

-The diocese has 20 scholarships for $140 available for those with extreme financial need.
-You can apply on the registration form.
-Preference will be given to those who have registered by April 1.
+Those needing scholarships should register for camp by April 1, 2020.
+The diocese has 20 scholarships for $150 available for those with extreme financial need.
+You can apply for scholarships on the registration form.
+Information about your household income will be required.
 Scholarships are awarded by a committee.
 Your parish should also be able to provide some scholarship money.

-Priority Deadline: Friday, May 12, 2017 (fee increases by $30 if you register or pay after this date).
-There are absolutely no refunds after Thursday, May 18.
-Regardless of your payment status, you will still owe the full price for camp unless you notify us that you are canceling your registration by May 18.
+Cancellation Deadline: Friday, May 8, 2020.
+There are absolutely no refunds after Friday, May 8.
+Regardless of your payment status, you will still owe the full price for camp unless you notify us that you are canceling your registration by May 8.

 Starting in 2015, all Camp Staff must be invited.
 Contact the Youth Missioner if you are interested in serving on Camp Staff.